 A privacy screen protector serves double duty as a screen guard to keep your display scratch-free while also keeping your data safe from prying eyes.
 Like a regular screen guard, these can be of the PET film or tempered glass variety.
 But, it has an additional anti-spy layer that limits the viewing angle of your display.

 Do you need one?

-It’s not even just about malicious intent either.
-It could even be as simple as you not wanting the person next to you on public transportation to know what you’re watching, what websites you’re visiting, and more.
-We do a lot on our smartphones, but nobody else but you should know what that is.
+Of course, it’s not just about malicious intent.
+You might simply not want others to know what you’re doing on the phone.
+Regardless of what you’re watching, what websites you visit, or the social media you scroll through.
+We do a lot on our phones, but nobody else but you should know what that is.

-Best privacy screen protectors and what to look for
+The best privacy screen protectors and what to look for

 Related: Best Android security practices

 Of course, the privacy screen protector also gives you the same advantage as a regular screen protector.
 It provides a great way to keep the display free of scratches and safe during accidental bumps and drops.

 Other advantages are often manufacturer-specific.
 Some screen protectors come with an anti-glare coating, blue light filter, filters to reduce eye strain, and oleophobic and hydrophobic coatings to keep the protector free from fingerprint and oil smudges.

 Privacy screen protectors sound fantastic on paper.
 Unfortunately, the reality is a little bit different.
 Many companies promise no issues with clarity or brightness, but that isn’t always the case.

 You can overcome the problem by pumping up the brightness of the display, but this will cause the battery to drain faster.
 Having the brightness too high could also reduce the effectiveness of the privacy filter when the phone is angled away.